fw-dev/useful_dashboard_info/README.md

 # FileWave Extra Metrics
-The purpose of Extra Metrics is to augment a standard FileWave installation with additional metrics and dashboard capabilities.
+The purpose of the Extra Metrics project is to augment a standard v14 FileWave installation with additional metrics and dashboard capabilities.

 # Overview
 Extra Metrics provides a series of dashboards and prometheus metrics related to how your fleets deployments are progressing.
 The information can be used to show "at-a-glance" insights into the software patch status, device health and user specific deployments.

-In as many cases as possible the Dashboard panels are linked into the FileWave Web in some way to provide a way to "drill down" into the information.
+In as many cases as possible the Dashboard panels are linked into the FileWave Web, making it easy to "drill down" into more detail and take action.

-Features:
-* Example dashboards are included in this project; and will be installed automatically.
-* Configuration & validation is mostly automation via the extra-metrics-config command (run as sudo please)

-# Requirements
+# Requirements / Check List
-Before you begin - it's very important to ensure that you meet the requirements for this additional module.

-Minimum FileWave system requirements:
+Minimum FileWave system requirements for success are as follows:
-1. The Extra Metrics system runs only on the Linux version of FileWave (unless you configure it manually on Mac)
-1. FileWave Version 14+: Extra Metrics requires version 14 or higher of the FileWave product.
-It will fail to configure on anything less.
+1. FileWave Version 14+ - it will not work with v13
+1. Linux Server - Extra Metrics can be installed on Mac but its significantly more complex
-2. SSH: You will need SSH access to your FileWave Server.
+2. SSH Access to the FileWave Server
-3. Create an API Key specifically for this module (with inventory *create* rights).
+3. An API Key specifically for Extra Metrics (with inventory and query *create* rights).
 You will require the base64 text, this can be obtained from the Manage Administrators -> Application tokens screen.
-4. Make sure your server has SSL certificates - self signed certs are not enough.
+4. Make sure your server has SSL certificates - self signed certs are *not* enough.
 5. You must have an externally reachable DNS name.

-# Installation
+# Review before beginning installation
-These instructions assume you will be installing Extra Metrics directly on your FileWave Server, which already has Python3.7 (or later) installed.
+These instructions will have you install Extra Metrics directly on your FileWave Server within a python virtual environment.

 Important:
 > We *highly* recommend installing Extra Metrics into its own python virtual environment.
 Doing so ensures that the introduction of this module cannot interfere with the operational integrity of your FileWave Server.